-Protectorate were either descendants of the endowers or public causes.
+Unlike in Zanzibar, however, where some beneficiaries were manumitted slaves who looked up to their former masters for dependence, majority of beneficiaries of land waqfs in the Protectorate were either descendants of the endowers or public causes.
 Therefore, nullification of land waqfs in Kenya could be interpreted as attempts by the British colonial government to stem a repeat of the Zanzibar crisis where mutawallis resisted embracing capitalist ideals advocated by the colonial government.
 Revocation of the waqfs, in essence, put the farms in the direct ownership of individual heirs who could then be swayed to adopt capitalism rather than allowing their shares to be used as charities by the community.
-This helped the British colonial government to achieve its "self imposed mission of civilization, progress, equity, and good government" at the expense of a religious tradition of charity and qurba in form of waqfs (Hashim, 2010:223).
+This helped the British colonial government to achieve its "self imposed mission of civilization, progress, equity, and good government" at the expense of a religious tradition of charity and qurba in form of waqfs (Hashim 2010b: 223).

 In summary, the various secular policies and civil institutions instituted by the colonial government to control resources also influenced the institution of waqf.
-As discussed, the colonial government controlled the juridical and legislative processes from where authorities could invoke contradictory legislations and judgments against the Shari^ca demonstrating the application of 'Anglo-Mohammedan jurisprudence' in the region.
+As discussed, the colonial government controlled the juridical and legislative processes from where authorities could invoke contradictory legislations and judgments against the Sharica demonstrating the application of 'Anglo-Mohammedan jurisprudence' in the region.
 On the other hand, the selective appointment of waqf Commissioners who worked under strict guidelines and supervision ensured that the state would have a leeway in implementing its policies in the Protectorate.
 Clearly, this was a case of appropriation of political power and symbolic violence for the control of resources in a colonized territory.

 This chapter has documented the contours in the conflicts, negotiations, and control of economic, political, and social resources among different actors and fields in the British East Africa Protectorate.
-Starting with the negotiation for political and economic power from the Bu Sa^cidi sultanate upon the coming of the British, we have established that subsequent control of the political field by the later accorded it the legitimacy to influence the juridical and legislative spheres.
-This enabled the British colonial government to establish laws and civil institutions that restructured and limited the jurisdiction of the kadhi's courts as well as influencing the civil judgments emanating there from.
+Starting with the negotiation for political and economic power from the Bu Sacidi sultanate upon the coming of the British, we have established that subsequent control of the political field by the later accorded it the legitimacy to influence the juridical and legislative spheres.
+This enabled the British colonial government to establish laws and civil institutions that restructured and limited the jurisdiction of the kadhi courts as well as influencing the civil judgments emanating there from.
 From the inclusive understanding of Muslim personal status law, the colonial authorities also re-defined it to the exclusion of waqfs.
-Ultimately, this placed control of the economic mainstay of the interlocutors of Islamic knowledge and authority - the kadhis and ^culama - as well as the mutawallis and diverse groups of beneficiaries in the hands of the colonial government.
+Ultimately, this placed control of the economic mainstay of the interlocutors of Islamic knowledge and authority - the kadhis and culama - as well as the mutawallis and diverse groups of beneficiaries in the hands of the colonial government.

 To strengthen economic and political hegemony, the colonial government only conscripted Muslims perceived as 'sympathetic' with the ability to propagate state policies and according them religious legitimacy.
 This partly explains the formulation of the Waqf Commissioners Ordinance 1900 (later Act of 1951) to accord the state an upper hand in the appointment of Commissioners who worked under British colonial officers seconded to the state agency.
-Moreover, the colonial authorities exploited existing ethnic rivalry between Muslims as evident in the appointment of Commissioners to represent competing and conflicting Muslim groups in the region (see Appendix 3).
-Ultimately, the general policies in managing waqfs as established by the colonial government provided fertile grounds for the negotiations for control of sociocultural and political spheres in the Muslim community along ethnic and regional boundaries expounded in chapters four and six as internal umiji-wamiji (locale identity and belonging) dynamics.
+Moreover, the colonial authorities exploited existing ethnic rivalry between Muslims as evident in the appointment of Commissioners to represent competing and conflicting Muslim groups in the region (see Appendix 9.3).
+Ultimately, the general policies in managing waqfs as established by the colonial spheres in the Muslim community along ethnic and regional boundaries expounded in chapters four and six as internal umiji-wamiji (locale identity and belonging)dynamics.